My Process

 Launching a design Update

 There are two ways to roll out a design update.
 One could be en-masse—the old way of doing it—where a redesign is kept behind closed doors for months until it is perfected (no such thing).
-Then, one day, a user logs in, and something they've been so accustomed to has now completely changed.
+Then, one day, a user logs in, and something they've been so accustomed to for so long has now completely changed.

 Iterate